-2.0 MEADIUM OF INSTRUCTION, DURATION AND STRUCTURE
+2.0 MEDIUM OF INSTRUCTION, DURATION AND STRUCTURE

 - 2.1.
 The medium of instruction shall be in English. - 2.2.
 The minimum and maximum period for completion of the P.G.
-Programme is 4 Semesters and 8 Semesters respectively for full time students. - 2.3.
+Programme is 4 Semesters for full time students. - 2.3.
 Each Semester shall normally spread over sixteen weeks. - (a) The Programme may consist of - i.
 Core Courses - ii.
 Elective Courses - iii.
 Seminars - iv.
-Project Work - (b) The structure of the Programme comprises of two semesters of course work consisting of 6 Core subjects + 6 Elective subjects plus (3 Labs + 1 Seminar) or (2 Labs + 2 Seminar) followed by two semesters of Project work.
-In the third semester the student should give a project seminar.
-At the end of fourth semester the students should submit Project Thesis. - 2.4.
-Project work shall be carried out under the Supervision of a Faculty Member in the concerned department. - 2.5.
+Internship - v.
+Project Work - (b) The structure of the Programme comprises of two semesters of course work consisting of 6 Core subjects + 6 Elective subjects and 3 Lab courses + 1 Mini Project / Seminar (or) 2 Lab courses + 2 Seminars / Mini Project, followed by two semesters of Project work.
+In summer break, the student should undergo internship for four weeks duration.
+The student should present a seminar on the project work done at the end of the third semester.
+At the end of fourth semester the students should submit Project Thesis. - (c) Core subjects are fixed in each semester and a student must opt them without any choice.
+Whereas electives can be chosen by a student from the list of electives given (minimum 18 and maximum 24) according to his choice. - 2.4.
+Project work shall be carried out under the Supervision of a Faculty Member in the concerned department.

+- 2.5.
 A candidate may, however, in certain cases, be permitted to work on his Project/Dissertation at the place of employment, any recognized Institution/R&D Organization/Industry with the approval of the Head of the Department concerned and Head of the Organization.
 In such cases, the Project Work shall be jointly supervised by a member of the faculty and a person from the Organization holding a minimum of P.G.
 Degree in the concerned area of specialization. - 2.6.
 Five copies of the Project Report certified by the Supervisor(s) and the Head of the Department concerned shall be submitted within one Calendar Year after completion of the second semester. - 2.7.
 The student is eligible for the submission of M.Tech.
-Project Report at the end of fourth semester if he/she passed all the course work in the first & second semesters.

-2.8.
-In a special case, if any candidate unable submit his/her Project Report at the end of fourth semester due to ill health or any other reason permitted by the head of the institution, he/she will be allowed submit at a latter date.and the viva-voce examination will be conducted separately.
+Project Report at the end of fourth semester if he/she passed all the course work in the first & second semesters. - 2.8.
+In a special case, if any candidate unable submit his/her Project Report at the end of fourth semester due to ill health or any other reason permitted by the head of the institution, he/she will be allowed submit at a later date and the viva-voce examination will be conducted, if clause 2.7 is satisfied.